|

 entitles its holder to reside permanently in Malta with the freedom to come and

 go any time.
-Moreover, when Malta joins the European Union in 2004 it will form
+Moreover, since Malta joined the European Union in 2004 it forms

 part of the Schengen Area agreement immediately which means that a resident of

-Malta will have the possibility of travelling within the Schengen Area without
+Malta has the possibility of travelling within the Schengen Area without

 the need of obtaining a visa.
 A permanent resident enjoys a privileged tax